mcyph/speedysvc/README.rst

     NOTE: ``speedysvc``'s status is alpha - it should be functional and don't intend to make major changes, but the web management and configuration interface API might be changed later.
-It's under active development and there may well be bugs!
+It's under active development and am using it for my https://langlynx.com service but there may well be bugs!

     Service clients on Windows currently need to manually reconnect after a server process is rebooted, as servers don't support continuing on